 Verify Website Security

 Do your online shopping at home on your computer or smartphone.
 At home, you know who accesses the device.
-If you’re using a public computer to do your shopping—at the library, at a cyber café, or at work—you have no control over who might be using that network as well.
+If you’re using a public computer to do your shopping—at the library, at a cyber café, or at work—you have no control over who also might be using that network.
 You also don’t have any control over what kind of spyware or malware might be infecting that computer.
 Therefore, it’s much safer to solely shop at home where you know both the device and your network are secure.

 Don’t Store Information Elsewhere